Photography Post-Production (Editing)

 Editing has different categories and different photographers may use different terms.

 It refers to fine tuning of the colour, exposure (brightness) and cropping to the photographer's standard.
-No professional photographer can get the exposure level perfectly right on the spot for all photographs, unless it is shot in a studio or indoor environment where the ambient light does not interfere and the correct exposure is measured before the start of the shoot, and also, given the subject is placed at the exact spot without moving a step throughout the shoot.
-Even the exposure metering of DSLR camera is not reliable and therefore every photograph will require at least a little editing for exposure for the perfectionists.
+No professional photographer can get the exposure level perfectly right on the spot for all photographs, unless it is shot in a studio or indoor environment where the ambient light does not interfere and the correct exposure is measured before the start of the shoot, and also, given the subject is placed at the exact spot without moving a step.
+Given that the exposure metering of DSLR camera is not 100% reliable, especially when background's light is strong (backlighting), every photograph will require at least a little editing for exposure for the perfectionists.
 Photographs taken at different spots of a location may have different colour tones as well.
-Every photographer also has his own preference on the level of contrast and clarity, and he may increase or reduce them.
+Every photographer also has his own preference on the colour tone, level of contrast and clarity, and he may increase or reduce them.

-For portrait shoot, it usually includes skin touch-up, such as removal of the usual skin problems that include as pimples, scars and bruises, and also smoothening of the skin.
-No matter how skilful a makeup artist is, flaws (eg. pimples scars and stretch marks) are likely to appear inside the photographs, depending on the angle and lighting, and thus will require editing.
+For portrait shoot, it usually includes skin touch-up, such as removal of the usual skin problems that include pimples, freckles, stretch marks, scars and bruises, and rough skin.
+No matter how skilful a makeup artist is, flaws are likely to appear inside the photographs, depending on the angle and lighting, and thus will require editing.
+Of course, having the help from a good hair and makeup artist will always be better than a normal one.
 Besides, it also depends on the budget and skill, the makeup artist may even hide scars on the other parts of the body, which will lessen post-production work.

 Depending on the skill and effort of the photographer and other factors such as the model's skin condition and makeup, it may take a couple of hours to work on each photograph.
-It is not as easy as using phone applications (app) that simply blurs the entire face to make it look "flawless" and often, like a plastic.
+It is not as easy as using phone applications (app) that simply blurs the entire face to make it look "flawless" and often, like a plastic or alien.

 I have spent over five hours working on a model with bad complexion, basic makeup, different colour tones on body and meaty body.